 While the world of work may be in transition, the good news is that you can transition with it.
 For more on everything career-related, check out the Ignite Career Center, which offers guidance, resources, and many services to help you in every element of your job search.

-Lizzy Solovey is a Career Coach and Advanced Certified Resume Writer at the Ignite Career Center of Jewish Community Services
+Lizzy Solovey is a Career Coach and Certified Advanced Resume Writer (CARW) at the Ignite Career Center of JCS.